 He went on to explain that “the same nutrients that have a positive effect on our heart and other major organs also benefit our skin and hair.”

 To keep your beard healthy, make sure you’re eating well and exercising daily.
-Maintaining your overall health helps increase your blood circulation and testosterone.
+Maintaining your overall health helps increase your blood flow and testosterone.

 In fact, this article by the University of Chicago Medical Center found that sleeping less than 5 hours a night can lead to a 15% decrease in your testosterone levels.

 Losing out as sleep can also increase a hormone that causes stress (cortisol) the next day, leading to damaged hair follicles.

 There are a few more general lifestyle tips that can help you get your dream beard:

 - Limit your alcohol intake.
 Sorry, gents, but getting drunk at the bar every night with coworkers is a quick way to stress out and dehydrate your entire body, including your facial hair.

 - Drink lots of water every day.
 A hydrated body can send more moisture to help healthy and thick beard growth.